New TN bill filed would allow guns on all school campuses - NewsBreak

 NASHVILLE, Tenn.
 (WKRN) — A new bill filed in the Tennessee General Assembly will allow for more people to carry guns onto school campuses.

 Sen. Joey Hensley (R—Hohenwald) introduced the bill this week.
-SB0827 would amend certain provisions of state law prohibiting any firearms from being carried on school campuses or in public parks, instead opting for more narrowly tailored language prohibiting firearms “inside a school” building that offers kindergarten through 12 th grade instruction.Beyoncé announces ‘Renaissance’ 2023 world tour
+SB0827 would amend certain provisions of state law prohibiting any firearms from being carried on school campuses or in public parks, instead opting for more narrowly tailored language prohibiting firearms “inside a school” building that offers kindergarten through 12 th grade instruction.Harshbarger says bill would close federal drug loophole, help solve opioid crisis

 The bill would allow any adult who is legally permitted to carry a firearm to bring that gun onto any public school property, including elementary, middle and high school grounds, events on school campuses and all public colleges and universities.